KOTOR-Community-Portal/website/README.md

 The toolchain has only been built for Windows at this time.

 ## Setup
-1. Download a copy of this repository ([website](https://github.com/KOTOR-Community-Portal/website)) and any repositories with content you will be working with (e.g. [website-content](https://github.com/KOTOR-Community-Portal/website)) to your local machine.
+1. Download a copy of this repository ([website](https://github.com/KOTOR-Community-Portal/website)), and any repositories with content you will be working with (e.g. [website-content](https://github.com/KOTOR-Community-Portal/website-content)).
    - It is recommended that you [clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) with [GitHub Desktop](https://desktop.github.com/download/) or a similar tool, as that will allow you to sync with changes made to the repository and commit changes yourself.
 You can also download the repository as a `.zip` archive, then extract the contents; however, you would need to do this again whenever a repository is changed in order to stay up to date with its content.
    - Make sure to pull changes with Git or download a fresh copy of the repository whenever someone makes changes.
    - Each repository needs to be saved to its own folder with the same name as the repository, and the repository folders need to be placed in the same location on your local machine.
    - You do not need to download all of the content from all of the repositories.
-The build toolchain will log errors for any missing pages and you will not be able to view those pages, but you will be able to view the pages for the content you downloaded.
+The build toolchain will log errors for any missing pages and you will not be able to view those pages, but you will be able to view the pages for the content you downloaded. [website-content](https://github.com/KOTOR-Community-Portal/website-content) must be included in order for the website's homepage and other critical pages to be built.
 3. In your `website` folder, create a folder named `bin`.
    - This folder is not tracked on GitHub.
 Anything you place here will not be committed to the `website` repository, so you will have to manage the contents of this folder yourself.
 4. Get [the latest release of our Static HTML Generator](https://github.com/KOTOR-Community-Portal/static-html-generator/releases/latest).
 Download the file `StaticHtmlGenerator.exe` and place the file in `website/bin`.